-South Korea channeled around 16%, or US$33 million, of its health ODA multilaterally in 2015 (the latest year for which multilateral data is available), far below the OECD DAC average (55%).
-Assessed contributions to the World Health Organization (WHO) and the World Bank accounted for 64% of this amount.
-The remaining 36% went to Gavi, the Vaccine Alliance (Gavi; 12%), the Global Fund to Fight AIDS, Tuberculosis and Malaria (Global Fund; 12%), regional development banks (8%), and UN organizations (4%).
+South Korea channeled around 15%, or US$36 million, of its health ODA multilaterally in 2016, far below the OECD DAC average (56%).
+Assessed contributions to the World Health Organization (WHO) and the World Bank accounted for 68% of this amount (International Development Association 33%, WHO 30%, International Bank for Reconstruction and Development 5%).
+The remaining 37% went to Gavi, the Vaccine Alliance (Gavi; 11%), the Global Fund to Fight AIDS, Tuberculosis and Malaria (Global Fund; 10%), regional development banks (13%), and UN organizations (2%).

 At the Global Fund’s September 2016 Replenishment Conference, South Korea committed US$12 million for its 2017 to 2019 funding period.
 South Korea previously pledged and disbursed US$8 million to Gavi in 2016 and 2017.
 A US$4 million disbursement is also budgeted for 2018 (with contributions for 2019 and 2020 still unclear).
 South Korea also contributes to UNITAID, a global health research and development initiative focused on tuberculosis, HIV/AIDS, malaria, and hepatitis C, contributing US$23 million from 2013 to 2017, (US$4 million in the 2018 budget).
 The 2018 budget further includes a US$2 million disbursement to the Global Polio Eradication Initiative (GPEI).
 Funding for the Global Fund, UNITAID, and the GPEI is raised through an air-ticket solidarity levy, which is pooled in the ‘Global Disease Eradication Fund’.